Sexy Beast: Production

-The film was shot in London and Spain in the summer of 1999.
+Sexy Beast was shot in London and Agua Amarga, Spain in the summer of 1999.
 Ray Winstone travelled to Spain two weeks before filming commenced to get as deep a tan as he could in the time possible and to eat as much as he could to bulk up considerably.
-He called it "the best rehearsal time I've ever had in my life."
+He later called this "the best rehearsal time I've ever had in my life".
 Winstone had originally been considered for the role of Don, along with Anthony Hopkins.